lino-framework/cg/docs/hp.rst

   end-user testing

-      The part of testing which can be delegated to selected :term:`end users
-      <end user>`.
+      Manual tests to be executed by the :term:`site maintainer` or selected :term:`end users <end user>` after a deployment in order to confirm that the site works well.

   server administrator